 - Sit on the ergonomic seat wedge (above) to align your spine and improve balance.
 This will help strengthen core muscles while relieving tension in other parts of our bodies, like the shoulders or neck!
 Ensure that you’re sitting upright with hips higher than knees.
 Hence, it’s easier on both torso areas because this position engages more muscle groups at once than just laying back comfortably against something soft – which is precisely what happens when people do these subconscious activities during jobs without realizing how much stress they are feeling before even.

 - One of the most important things you can do for your spine is to get an orthopedic mattress.
 It will help to align it and prevent discomfort by keeping all parts in alignment, which means that no part goes out of shape due to poor sleeping positions!
 Spend some time each day focusing on how YOU sleep – correcting any issues may be challenging but worth avoiding chronic health problems associated with improper posture while we’re at it 🙂

 How Do You Feel When You’re Overweight?

 Being overweight can take a toll on your physical and emotional health.
 Excess weight can lead to joint problems, back pain, heart disease, diabetes, and other health issues.
 Being overweight can also make you feel tired and low on energy.
-You may find it harder to breathe and keep up with your friends when you’re carrying around extra weight.
+You may find it harder to breathe and keep up with your friends when carrying extra weight.
 You may feel like you’re not good enough or that people are judging you because of your size.
-If you’re struggling with your weight, know that you’re not alone.
-Talk to your doctor about ways to safely lose weight and improve your health.
-There are also many online and in-person support groups available to help you on your journey.
+If you’re struggling with weight, know that you’re not alone.
+Talk to your doctor about ways to lose weight safely and improve your health.
+Many online and in-person support groups are available to help you on your journey.